Stewarding the Land

-Two parks were created on the Yukon North Slope, as part of the Inuvialuit Final Agreement: Ivvavik National Park and Herschel Island (Qikiqtaruk) Territorial Park.
+Two parks were created on the Yukon North Slope, as part of the Inuvialuit Final Agreement: Ivvavik National Park and Herschel Island-Qikiqtaruk Territorial Park.
 As a result, about half of the Yukon North Slope is now under formal protection through parks created in collaboration with Inuvialuit.
-The remaining portion, east of the Babbage River to the Yukon-Northwest Territories border, is under a special order since 1980 effectively withdrawing the area from industrial development.
+In 2024, the area east of the Babbage River to the Yukon-Northwest Territories border became Aullaviat/Anguniarvik Traditional Conservation Area.

 Fox on Herschel